• Agents

 What you should do right now

 You built something real.
-The admin panel is the last door to lock before it's production-ready.
+The admin panel is the last door to lock before it goes live.

 5. Scan with Flowpatrol.
-Flowpatrol checks for unprotected admin routes, exposed API endpoints, and debug header bypasses automatically.
-Paste your URL, get a report, and know exactly where you stand before someone else finds out.
+Flowpatrol automatically detects unprotected admin routes, exposed endpoints, and debug bypasses.
+Paste your URL.
+Get a report before you deploy.
+Know exactly where you stand.

 Back to all posts